Temple University of the Commonwealth System of Higher Education

 1) May a physician legally prescribe sterile injection equipment to an IDU patient?

-2) May a pharmacist legally fill such a prescription?
+2) May a pharmacist legally fill a such a prescription?

-3) How might Wisconsin law be changed or clarified to promote access to sterile injection equipment for IDUs through the health care system?
+3) How might Nebraska law be changed or clarified to promote access to sterile injection equipment for IDUs through the health care system?

 I. May a Physician Legally Prescribe Sterile Injection Equipment to an IDU Patient?